MrShivaG/SingleKey-Password-Manager/README.md

 - Create new project
 - Go to Project settings
 - Select Service Accounts
-- Then Select Python and Click on Generate new private key
+- Click Generate new private key under the Python section

-Edit 'cred' variable of main file and assign that file's path
+Edit the <cred> variable in the main file and set the path to your Firebase private key.

 ## Dependencies & Requirements
 - os
+- re
 - json
-- main
+- pandas
-- Figlet
+- base64
 - hashlib
-- base64
+- argparse
 - cryptography
-- argparse
-- re
 - firebase-admin
-- pandas

 ## Usage